-Watch and discuss A Fair(y) Use Tale (http://bit.ly/1MAG4IK).
+Watch and discuss A Fair(y) Use Tale (available on YouTube).

 Review copyright law (Figure 72 is a rephrasing).

 Copyrights range from public domain-creative work can be used without permission or notification-to intensely private- available only to view, on the host website.